hezion15272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 file 12 creates a directory called dir_holberton with permissions 751 in the working directory

+file 13 changes the group owner to holberton for the file hello